isentropic/isentropic.github.io/_posts/2023-01-10-learning-goals.md

 cloud.

 There a million step-by-step tutorials for pretty much all the major frameworks, but my goal is to create something out-of-tutorial land.
+The featured framework and the resource is [Genie](https://genieframework.com/) framework for Julia.
+Although it might sound absurd, it shows good signs.

 ## Federated learning